-The Foot Guards saw extensive action on the Western Front during the First World War and my articles below will help you to research both the Regiments and the soldiers who served with them.
+The Foot Guards saw extensive action on the Western Front during the First World War and my articles below will help you to research both the regiments and those who served with them.
 I have also written generic guides to help you research soldiers who served in the British Army:

 I offer a First World War Soldier Research Service.